Gulf Islands National Park Reserve

 Note: You must be 19 years of age to reserve a campsite.
 All minors must be accompanied by an adult.

-- Beaumont Campground: Gulf Islands National Park Reserve will offer only daytime visits to Beaumont Campground on South Pender Island, as well as the use of mooring buoys.
-Overnight camping will not be offered in 2022.
-Please respect on-site signage.
+- Beaumont Campground: Gulf Islands National Park Reserve will continue to offer only daytime visits to Beaumont on South Pender Island, as well as use of the mooring buoys.
+Overnight camping will not be offered in 2023, while we continue to explore the potential for an alternate camping area.
+Please respect all on-site signage.

 Camping at Gulf Islands National Park Reserve will be different than previous year.
 Be prepared, and know what is open and closed before you go.